Dynamical Backaction Evading Magnomechanics

 In our experimental setup $g_{\rm am}/2\pi = 9.34$ MHz and $\Omega_{\rm b}/2\pi = 12.45$ MHz.
 Notice that the system parameters do not fulfill the two-phonon triple resonance condition at maximal hybridization; therefore, dynamical backaction evasion can not be accomplished in our setup by driving with a detuning equal to the phonon frequency.
 Instead, to compensate for the mismatch between the magnon-photon coupling and the phonon frequency, the magnon mode frequency can be tuned out of resonance from the microwave cavity, $\Delta_{\rm am} \neq 0$.

 The flexibility of the hybrid magnomechanical system allows us to cope with such a mismatch by tuning the normal mode splitting.
 Here, the normal mode splitting was tuned to a value such that a drive at a specific frequency between the normal modes induces dynamical backaction evasion.
 Such drive frequency can be estimated by setting Eq.~\eqref{Eq:GammaMag} to zero and solving for the drive frequency.
-We chose to use a normal mode splitting of $\Delta\omega = \omega_+ - \omega_- = 2\pi \times 21.0$ MHz, see Fig.~\ref{Fig:03}(b); however, this choice was largely arbitrary since all detunings below a specific value enable backaction evasion.
+We chose to use a normal mode splitting of $\Delta\omega = \omega_+ - \omega_- = 2\pi \times 21.0$ MHz, see Fig.~\ref{Fig:03}(a); however, this choice was largely arbitrary since all detunings below a specific value enable backaction evasion.
 For {our} experimental realization, the normal mode splitting cutoff was at approximately $\Delta\omega = 2\pi \times 21.5$ MHz.

 To probe the dynamical backaction, the mechanical spectrum was measured using magnomechanically induced transparency/absorption (MMIT/MMIA).
-MMIT was first observed by Zhang $\textit{et~al.}$ \cite{zhang2016cavity} and is the result of the interference between the sidebands generated via parametric coupling between phonons and a weak coherent microwave probe tone.
+MMIT was first observed by Zhang $\textit{et~al.}$ \cite{zhang2016cavity} and is the result of interference between the weak probe and the up-converted excitations via the annihilation of a phonon.
 Applying the coherent drive tone detuned from the upper normal mode, we simultaneously observe MMIT in the upper normal mode and MMIA in the lower normal mode, see Fig.~\ref{Fig:03}.
 We should note that simultaneous transparency and absorption measurements have previously been observed in optomechanics using two independent drive tones \cite{lake2020two}, whereas our protocol uses a single drive tone.